About Your Credit Score

-Before lenders decide to give you a loan, they want to know if you are willing and able to repay that loan.
-To figure out your ability to repay, lenders look at your debt-to-income ratio.
-To assess how willing you are to repay, they use your credit score.
+Before they decide on the terms of your loan (which they base on their risk), lenders want to know two things about you: whether you can repay the loan, and if you are willing to pay it back.
+To understand your ability to repay, they look at your income and debt ratio.
+To assess your willingness to repay, they use your credit score.

-Fair Isaac and Company calculated the original FICO score to assess creditworthines.
-You can learn more about FICO here.
+Fair Isaac and Company formulated the original FICO score to help lenders assess creditworthines.
+We've written more about FICO here.

-Your credit score is a result of your history of repayment.
+Credit scores only take into account the info contained in your credit reports.
 They don't consider income or personal characteristics.
-These scores were invented specifically for this reason.
-Credit scoring was invented as a way to consider only that which was relevant to a borrower's willingness to pay back a loan.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was envisioned as a way to take into account only what was relevant to a borrower's willingness to repay a loan.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
-Your score is calculated from the good and the bad of your credit report.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score comes from both the good and the bad in your credit report.
+Late payments count against you, but a record of paying on time will improve it.

 For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
 This payment history ensures that there is sufficient information in your report to calculate an accurate score.
 Should you not meet the criteria for getting a score, you might need to work on your credit history prior to applying for a mortgage loan.

 At Debbie Oliver NMLS License #248252, America's First Choice Mortgage, NMLS License #279234, we answer questions about Credit reports every day.
 Give us a call: 214-663-5355.